Greyhound racing in Australia

 Greyhound racing in Australia is a sport and gambling activity.
 Australia is one of several countries with a greyhound racing industry.
-The industry laws are governed by the State Government but the keeping of greyhounds are governed by the Local Authority.
+The industry laws are governed by the State Government but the keeping of greyhounds is governed by the Local Authority.

 Regulation

 Each Australian state and territory has a greyhound racing body that regulates the racing, training and animal welfare of greyhounds in that state or territory.
 Greyhound Racing New South Wales (GRNSW) and Greyhound Racing Victoria (GRV) are the two largest authorities, governing over 40 racetracks.
 The Queensland Greyhound Racing Authority (QGRA), the Western Australian Greyhound Racing Association (WAGRA), Tasracing, Greyhound Racing South Australia (GRSA) and the Northern Territory Racing Authority all contribute to running and monitoring of greyhound racing and animal welfare of greyhounds in Australia.

 Australian Capital Territory

 There is currently no racing in the ACT following a territory ban in 2018.
 The Canberra Greyhound Racing Club (CGRC) is still active using their Symonston track as a training facility but the club races at Goulburn in New South Wales.